German submarine U-1206: Fate

 U-1206 was one of the late-war boats fitted with new deepwater high-pressure toilets which allowed them to be used while running at depth.
 Flushing these facilities was an extremely complicated procedure and special technicians were trained to operate them.
-Incorrectly opening valves in the wrong sequence could result in waste or seawater flowing back into the hull.
+Opening valves in the wrong sequence could result in waste or seawater flowing back into the hull.

-On 14 April 1945, 24 days before the end of World War II in Europe, while U-1206 was cruising at a depth of 200 ft, 8 nmi off Peterhead, Scotland, misuse of the new toilet caused large amounts of seawater to flood the boat.
-According to the Commander's official report, while in the engine room helping to repair one of the diesel engines, he was informed that a malfunction involving the toilet caused a leak in the forward section.
-The leak flooded the submarine's batteries (located beneath the head) causing them to generate chlorine gas, leaving him with no alternative but to surface.
+On 14 April 1945, 24 days before the end of the war in Europe, while U-1206 was cruising at a depth of 200 ft, 8 nmi off Peterhead, Scotland, misuse of the new toilet caused large amounts of seawater to flood the boat.
+According to the commander's official report, while in the engine room helping to repair one of the diesel engines, he was informed that a malfunction involving the toilet caused a leak in the forward section.
+The leak flooded the submarine's batteries (beneath the head) causing them to generate chlorine gas, leaving him with no alternative but to surface.
 Once surfaced, U-1206 was discovered and bombed by British patrols, forcing Schlitt to scuttle the submarine.
-One man had died of illness a day before the mishap, three men drowned in the heavy seas after abandoning the vessel and 46 were captured.
+One man had died of illness a day before the mishap, and 46 were captured.
+Three men drowned in the heavy seas after abandoning the vessel.

-During survey work for the BP Forties Field oil pipeline to Cruden Bay in the mid 1970s, the remains of U-1206 were found at in approximately 70 m underwater.
-The site survey performed by RCAHMS suggests that the leak that forced U-1206 to surface may have occurred after running into a pre-existing wreck located at the same site.
+During survey work for the BP Forties Field oil pipeline to Cruden Bay in the mid 1970s, the remains of U-1206 were found at approximately 70 m underwater.
+The site survey performed by Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS) suggests that the leak that forced U-1206 to surface may have occurred after running into a wreck located at the same site.